Controlling the false discovery rate via knockoffs: Introduction

 In this instance, we consider the Lasso model \cite{tibshirani1996regression}, an $\ell_1$-norm penalized regression that promotes sparse estimates of the coefficients $\b$, given by

-For sparse linear models, the Lasso is known to be asymptotically accurate for both variable selection and for coefficient or signal estimation (see for example \cite{bickel2009simultaneous,yanivLASSO,zhang2008sparsity,zhao2006model}), and so even in a non-asymptotic setting, we will typically see $\hat{\b}(\lambda)$ including many signal variables and few null variables at some value of the penalty parameter $\lambda$.
-Taking $Z_j$ to be the point $\lambda$ on the Lasso path at which feature $\X_j$ first enters the model,
+For sparse linear models, the Lasso is known to be asymptotically accurate for both variable selection and for coefficient or signal estimation (see, e.g., \cite{bickel2009simultaneous,yanivLASSO,zhang2008sparsity,zhao2006model}), and so even in a nonasymptotic setting, we will typically see $\hat{\b}(\lambda)$ including many signal variables and few null variables at some value of the penalty parameter $\lambda$.
+Consider the point $\lambda$ on the Lasso path at which feature $\X_j$ first enters the model,

-we then hope that $Z_j$ is large for most of the signals, and small for most of the null variables.
+which is likely to be large for most of the signals, and small for most of the null variables.
 However, to be able to quantify this and choose an appropriate threshold for variable selection, we need to use the knockoff variables to calibrate our threshold.
-With this in mind, we instead compute the statistics \eqnref{lassoZ} on the augmented $n \times 2p$ design matrix $\augmatrix$ (this is the columnwise concatenation of $\X$ and $\Xproxy$), so that $\augmatrix$ replaces $\X$ in \eqnref{lasso}.
-This yields a $2p$-dimensional vector $(Z_1, \ldots, Z_p,$ $ \tilde{Z}_1, \ldots, \tilde{Z}_p)$.
-Finally, for each $j \in \{1, \ldots, p\}$, we set
+With this in mind, we instead compute the statistics in \eqref{eqn:lassoZ} on the augmented $n \times2p$ design matrix $[\X\ \Xproxy]$ (this is the columnwise concatenation of $\X$ and $\Xproxy$), so that $[\X\ \Xproxy]$ replaces $\X$ in \eqref{eqn:lasso}.
+This yields a $2p$-dimensional vector $(Z_1, \ldots, Z_p$, $ \tilde{Z}_1, \ldots, \tilde{Z}_p)$.
+Finally, for each $j \in\{1, \ldots, p\}$, we set

 (we can set $W_j$ to zero in case of equality $Z_j = \tilde{Z}_j$).
 A large positive value of $W_j$ indicates that variable $\X_j$ enters the Lasso model early (at some large value of $\lambda$) and that it does so before its knockoff copy $\Xproxy_j$.
-Hence, this is an indication that this variable is a genuine signal and belongs in the model.
+Hence this is an indication that this variable is a genuine signal and belongs in the model.
+We may also consider other alternatives for constructing the $W_j$'s: for instance, instead of recording the variables' entry into the Lasso model, we can consider forward selection methods and record the order in which the variables are added to the model; see Section~\ref{sec:Wstats} for this and other alternatives.

-In \secref{mainresults}, we discuss a broader methodology, where the statistics $W_j$ may be defined in any manner that satisfies the sufficiency property and the antisymmetry property, which we will define later on; the construction above is a specific instance that we find to perform well empirically.
+In Section~\ref{sec:mainresults}, we discuss a broader methodology, where the statistics $W_j$ may be defined in any manner that satisfies the sufficiency property and the antisymmetry property, which we will define later on; the construction above is a specific instance that we find to perform well empirically.

-\paragraph{Step 3: Calculate a data-dependent threshold for the statistics.} We wish to select variables such that $W_j$ is large and positive, i.e.~such that $W_j \ge t$ for some $t > 0$.
-Letting $q$ be the target FDR, define a data-dependent threshold $\thr$ as:
+\textit{Step} 3: \textit{Calculate a data-dependent threshold for the statistics}.
+We wish to select variables such that $W_j$ is large and positive, that is, such that $W_j \ge t$ for some $t > 0$.
+Letting $q$ be the target FDR, define a data-dependent threshold $\thr$ as